ulises-c/ME-113-Projects/README.md

 ## Second Project
 #### Steam Power Plant Analysis
 - Consider a steam power plant.
 Steam leaves the boiler at P1 = 2MPa pressure and T1 = 300°C temperature.
 It enters the turbine by losing some heat along its path with a delta = 5% change in its pressure and temperature.
 Turbine generates power and releases the saturated mixture at 15 kPa with 90% quality factor to the condenser that cools it down to 45°C at constant pressure.
 The condenser releases heat to the environment and pushes the liquid to a pump that perform work (4kJ/kg) to push the liquid to the boiler where it is turned to steam by adding heat.
-Find
+- Find the following:
 - 1. Heat released to the environment from boiler to turbine inlet
 - 2. Heat released from the condenser
 - 3. Efficiency of the plant